mandarineorg/mandarinets/docs/contributing.md

     - Make sure no one else is working on it already
     - Assign it to you
     - Investigate everything you have to investigate

+### Self-dependency
+We want to be as self-dependent as we can, this means, the less external modules or third-party codes we have, the better.

 # Branch
   - When starting to work on an issue, you **must always** branch off of `develop`